The Role of Air Quality Sensors in Smart City Infrastructure

 Table of Contents

-Benefits of Employing Air Quality Sensors
+Benefits of Employing AQ Sensors

 The most obvious benefit of integrating air quality sensors in smart city infrastructure is the availability of data.
 Tracking common pollutants, such as NO2, CO2, PM2.5, and others, helps keep citizens informed and empowers them to take preventative measures.